FAForever/wiki-pages/faf-version-guidelines.md

 ## 5.2 Review & Approval {#sec-5-2}

 Present the `FAF version` to the ladder team, Team Match Maker (TMM), and the issue reporter to review and test the changes (see [3.2](#sec-3-2)).
 Before proceeding, ensure that you have received approval for the following:

 - `prop` values changes (see [5.1](#sec-5-1)).
 - that all map-related `issues` have been resolved (see [2.3](#sec-2-3)).
 - that all `FAF version`-related requirements have been met (see [3](#sec-3)).
 - that the map is working like intended.

 ## 5.3 Document total changes {#sec-5-3}
+Comprehensive documentation is crucial for maintaining a record of changes and facilitating future issue tracking.

 1. Document issue/version related changes in `Documented Issues` for future documentation and issue tracking (see [2.3](#sec-2-3)).
 <span style="background-color: yellow">Where should it be documented in the future, currently i got [this](https://ethercalc.net/kkn2yatyf4wq).</span>